Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaignclassic/README.md

    pod 'ACPCampaignClassic'
    ```

-   or you can manually include the XCFrameworks found in [acp-sdks](https://github.com/Adobe-Marketing-Cloud/acp-sdks/) repo on GitHub.
+   or you can manually include the XCFrameworks found in the [acp-sdks](https://github.com/Adobe-Marketing-Cloud/acp-sdks/) repo on GitHub.

 2. In the Xcode project, import the Mobile Core and Campaign Classic extensions: